Guide

 The values stored in fixed-length arrays can also be classes

-decorated with dataclass_struct
+decorated with dataclass_struct.

 from typing import Annotated